Animal Crossing (video game): Development and release

 The game was developed by Nintendo EAD with an inexperienced team led by Katsuya Eguchi, Hisashi Nogami, and Super Mario co-creator Takashi Tezuka, most of whom had regrouped after the release of Yoshi’s Story in 1997.
 The 64DD peripheral served as an enabling technology platform for the conception and development of the game, with its real-time clock and 64MB floppy disk for writable mass storage.
 Due to 64DD's extended delays and cancellation, the game's development was moved to the Game Pak cartridge medium—the only Game Pak containing a real-time clock—plus a Controller Pak for saving progress.
 Kazumi Totaka served as the game's sound director.
 Kenta Nagata composed background music for the fields, Toru Minegishi for the indoor areas and Shinobu Tanaka for the events.
-The game was originally released as Dōbutsu no Mori (lit.
-"Animal Forest") on the Nintendo 64 in Japan in April 2001.
+The game was shown at Nintendo Space World 2000 and contained playable versions of Balloon Fight, Ice Climber, Clu Clu Land, and Donkey Kong.
+It was originally released as Dōbutsu no Mori (lit.
+"Animal Forest") on the Nintendo 64 in Japan on April 14, 2001.
 It is the last game Nintendo released for the Nintendo 64, and third to last game released for the system in Japan.

 The game was ported to the GameCube as Dōbutsu no Mori+, released on December 14, 2001, in Japan, eight months after the original game.
 This version contains extra features that were originally left out of the Nintendo 64 version, and uses the GameCube's built-in clock.
 This led to the game's slogan, "the real life game that's playing, even when you're not".
 Dōbutsu no Mori+ cost ¥7,140 with 92,568 copies sold during its first week in Japan.